cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 - Hispanic or Latino
 - Another community

-### Analysis and synthesis
+### Health Equity Analysis and synthesis
-We reviewed the data from the intercepts and the usability testing sessions and we created a document with the findings for both methods.

-We also created a spreadsheet with findings, hypothesis and recommendations.
+We reviewed the data from the intercepts and the usability testing sessions and we created a word document and presentation with the findings from both methods.
+We also created a spreadsheet with findings, hyphotesis and recommendations.

 ![Equity](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/equity.jpg)

-### Next steps
+### Health Equity Next steps

 - We have identified two segments of users with different prior knowledge, abilities and overall expectations.

-1. For the people who are familiar with the issue, this page is a great attempt but it falls shorty.
+1. For the people who are familiar with the topic, this page is a great attempt but it falls short.
 This group is looking for more data that they could use to perform their own analysis.
 2. For people who are not very familiar with the issue, this page is quite sophisticated and it’s almost too advanced.
-The main two sections seem enough for a first attempt to learn about the issue and a great introduction to inequalities around race and ethnicity.
+The first two sections seem enough for a first attempt to learn about the issue and a great introduction to inequalities around race and ethnicity.
+This group is looking for more educational resources and a more of a guided experience.

 There are two possible approaches to our segmented audience:

 1. Design for all: by presenting the same exact information in different ways we will provide different perspectives in understanding and interpreting information.
 This approach will satisfy the needs of audiences with different prior knowledge and experiences.
 It means meeting people where they are.
-2. Design for an intended audience and for a specific goal in mind: delivering information intentionally to satisfy those specific needs.
+2. Design for one specific audience by delivering information intentionally to satisfy those specific needs.

 - For our next steps, we recommend that we decide if we strive to make information understandable for all audiences and, evaluate **understandability** for each audience and iterate until it reaches an acceptable level of understanding.
+- In the short term, we can make raw data accessible to people who are interested in using it for their own research.
+This will not only empower these users but also strenghthen our approach towards more transdparency in government.

-## Links to documents
+## Health Equity Links to documents

 - [PRD](https://docs.google.com/document/u/1/d/1pQNZNSv3xwg-ZRFhjs5b6jp_zBZxOgsl/edit?rtpof=true)
 - [Research plan](https://docs.google.com/document/d/15LMz-iFguhTd8ZEOtd-4rFDZRrXAqVU0A01nGmAxlN0/edit)